A Taxonomy for Evaluating Generalist Robot Manipulation Policies: Case Study 1:

 We consider the following four base tasks in our evaluation for \BenchName:

 \begin{enumerate} \item Put carrot on plate. \item Put knife on plate. \item Flip pot upright. \item Put plate in sink. \end{enumerate}

 Each task is instantiated in a replication of a sink environment that was used in Bridge V2, and was also used to evaluate generalization in prior work~\cite{kim24openvla}.
 We tuned the environment conditions such that the publicly released OpenVLA 7B model trained on OXE was able to achieve reasonable zero-shot performance on the ``put carrot" and ``put knife" tasks, in order to increase the likelihood of transfer from the pre-training data for generalization.
 However, there are inevitably some minor differences from this environment and what was used to collect data in Bridge V2, such as in camera pose or lighting.
-While we could have chosen base tasks in an environment that deviates more from the pre-training data, this would have likely led to much weaker forms of generalization in our evaluation, which would make our results less informative.
-We leave investigation of this to future work.
+While we could have chosen base tasks in an environment that deviates more from the pre-training data, this would have likely led to much weaker levels of generalization in our evaluation, which would make our results less informative.

 The base tasks ``put carrot" and ``put knife" are both instantiated from the same initial configuration. ``flip pot" and ``put plate" are also both instantiated from the same initial configuration.
 We do this to increase the difficulty and realism for \textgbf{semantic} generalization, because having multiple tasks from the same initial configuration makes it so that policies must understand the language instruction to know which of the tasks to perform.
-Therefore, the policy cannot simply ignore the language instruction and memorize which task based on the visual appearance of the scene.
+Therefore, the policy cannot simply ignore the language instruction and memorize which task to perform based on the visual appearance of the scene.

-Each base task varies in the degree from which they deviate from the support of the demonstrations found in Bridge V2 for this sink environment, which we describe in more detail:
+We choose these specific tasks to cover different levels of alignment with the demonstrations from Bridge V2 for this sink environment.
+We describe how each base task deviates from the support of these demonstrations, and how the publicly released OpenVLA model performs on them, as follows: